SAFCSP-Team/cpp-class-project/README.md

 int main(){

     /* Add your code here
-    3. Create object of Employee class
+    3. Create an object of the Employee class
     */

    /* Add your code here
-    4. Access object properities and assighn value for each one */
+    4. Access object properties and assign value for each one */

    /* Add your code here